 Food and Housing

-Over the course of the year, participants spend time living in two distinct physical contexts: during the spring and fall, participants live in the small town of Viroqua, Wisconsin, a vibrant community of artists, educators, entrepreneurs, and farmers.
-Then, for six weeks in July and August, the program moves to the country for an immersion in the rhythms of nature and agriculture at Bear Creek Farm, a diversified organic farm and educational campus for the Driftless Folk School, located about 30 minutes away from Viroqua.
+Over the course of the year, participants spend time living in two distinct physical contexts: the small town of Viroqua, Wisconsin, a vibrant community of artists, educators, entrepreneurs, and farmers, and Bear Creek Farm, a diversified organic farm and educational campus for the Driftless Folk School, located about 30 minutes away from Viroqua.
 Participants live in communal homes, sharing the responsibilities of running the house.
-In the spring, participants are oriented to intentional living, trained in food preparation and meal planning, and run their houses cooperatively.
-Most students share bedrooms and there is a designated space for students to be alone.
-On days when classes are held, participants eat a communal lunch, and eat dinners with their household.
-Households will decide how to organize breakfast and weekend meals.
-During the summer term at Bear Creek Farm, students live in tents on platforms and immerse themselves in the outdoors.
-Students grow much of their food and meals are cooked on a fire or in the outdoor kitchen.
-For the fall term, individual households will organize how they want to run their houses.
+Most students share bedrooms and there is a designated space private space for alone time.
+Students grow much of their food through the labor program and eat most meals communally.

 Culture of Health and Respect